 Hebrews 3–4:13.
 Of House and Home.

 Key Notes: House, builder and servant.
-Three dimensions of rest.
-Today in history.
+Rest used in 3 ways.
 The hardened heart.
-Against deception.

-We previously read that Jesus is greater than prophets and greater than angels, being the exact represntation of God's essence.
+We previously read that Jesus is greater than prophets and greater than angels, being the exact image of God.
 Yet He became a human being to free us from the fear of death.

 3:1–6 Jesus is also greater than Moses.